yasuo3o3/kid-activity-tracker/kid-qr-grid/readme.txt

 **Performance:**
 * Scripts and styles only load on pages with the shortcode
-* CDN-first loading with local fallback for QR library
+* Lightweight JavaScript implementation
 * Efficient client-side rendering

 **Compatibility:**
 * Works with WordPress 5.0+
 * PHP 7.4+ required
-* Modern browsers with Canvas support
+* Modern browsers with Clipboard API support

 == Support ==